 Kidpower Provides Expertise in Bullying, Abuse, Abduction, and Other Violence Prevention

 Kidpower is a global leader in personal safety education for children and teens, including bullying prevention, child abuse prevention, and stranger awareness.
-Kidpower has served over two million people of all ages and abilities on six continents, and has been featured in hundreds of local and national print, electronic, and television media, including CNN, ABC, USA Today, the San Francisco Chronicle, the Wall Street Journal, and the Chicago Tribune.
+Kidpower has served more than 3 million people of all ages and abilities on six continents, and has been featured in hundreds of local and national print, electronic, and television media, including CNN, ABC, USA Today, the San Francisco Chronicle, the Wall Street Journal, and the Chicago Tribune.

 International Executive Director Irene van der Zande, founded the nonprofit organization in 1989 after she protected a group of young children, including her own, from a man threatening to kidnap them.
 She is the author of many publications on personal safety and violence prevention, including The Kidpower Book for Caring Adults: Personal Safety, Self-Protection, Confidence and Advocacy for Young People and Bullying – What Adults Need to Know and Do to Keep Kids Safe.

 In October, 2011, Kidpower launched a One Million Safer Kids campaign.
 The goal is simple: to make at least one million young people safer through education, awareness, and skills by July 1, 2016 or sooner.
+By September, 2013 we are more than half way to our goal.
 The One Million Safer Kids campaign is preparing parents, teachers, and other caring adults with knowledge on how to protect their kids from bullying, violence, and abuse — and how to empower them with skills for protecting their own emotional and physical safety.